 As a financial instrument, copper is a favorite source for active traders looking to make speculative bets on where the commodity is headed.
 Given the fast-paced nature of copper news and prices, having a firm grasp on underlying price drivers is key to making educated trades.
 Below, we outline four little known factors driving copper and its price [see also 13 Ways To Invest In Copper].

-- Emerging Market Demand: Copper demand has surged in recent years thanks to urbanization in emerging markets such as China and India; as emerging market populations move to cities, the need for new residential housing, transportation infrastructure, and other construction has climbed.
+- Emerging Market Demand: Copper demand has surged in recent years thanks to urbanization in emerging markets such as China and India.
+As emerging market populations move to cities, the need for new residential housing, transportation infrastructure, and other construction has climbed.
 China in particular is a major copper buyer, and the health of the Chinese economy is a major factor in determining copper prices.
-With the health of these popular emerging markets coming into question as of late, copper could be hit especially hard if new construction slows down in behemoths like China and India.
+With the health of these popular emerging markets coming into question as of late, copper could be hit especially hard if new construction slows down.
 While it may seem somewhat removed from the commodity’s price, keeping an eye on developments in these massive markets would be a best practice for anyone with capital allocated to copper.

 - Use of Substitutes: Technological advancements have made possible substitutions of cheaper metals for copper in certain applications.
 For example, aluminum now substitutes for copper in power cables, electrical equipment, automobile radiators, and cooling and refrigeration tubes, while titanium and steel are used in heat exchangers.
 To the extent that additional substitutes are developed for roles traditionally performed by copper, there could be downward pressure on prices.
 Note that copper prices have fully recovered from the recession (save for a slide at the end of 2011), so the prevalence of substitutes may be closer than you think; keep your eyes peeled concerning manufacturing trends and competing metals [see also The Ten Commandments of Commodity Investing].